Duet3D/CoreN2G/src/RP2040/Tools/Build-pico-sdk/README.md

-This folder contais scripts needed to build libpico.a from source.
+This folder contains scripts needed to build libpico.a from source.

-The library it builds is similar to the library shipped with Arduino for RP2040 except for the following:
+The libpico.a file it builds is similar to the one shipped with Arduino for RP2040 except for the following:
 1. The CYW43 wifi driver is not included.
 2. The tinyusb build sets CFG_TUSB_OS to OPT_OS_FREERTOS instead of OPT_OS_PICO.